awsdocs/aws-systems-manager-user-guide/doc_source/parameter-store-advanced-parameters.md

 1. Choose **Create policy**\.

-Administrators can specify read\-only permission by assigning the following inline policy to the user's account\.
+Administrators can specify read\-only permission by assigning the following inline policy to the user\.

 ```
 {